jdcrain/okta-ember/README.md

         this.route('implicit-callback', { path: 'implicit/callback' });
     });
     ```
-3. Create a template for the route: run `ember g template implicit-callbac
+3. Create a template for the route: run `ember g template implicit-callback`
 4. Update the template file for the `implicit-callback` route:
     ```hbs
     <!-- templates/implicit-callback.hbs -->